TeamTalk Commander (TTCom) Users Guide

 2. If you already set up an account, you will now be allowed to reset it.
 This is normally not necessary unless you need to switch to a different account.
 The rest of these instructions apply for both a reset and the creation of a new account.

 3. You will be asked if you have created a BearWare login account.
 If you have not, you will be given the URL to visit for account creation.
-Do this, then run the auth command again.
+TTCom will also offer to launch your default browser onto that form, but this will not work in all environments.
+Do not attempt this in remote settings or where the default browser does not support Javascript.

-4. You will now be asked to enter the BearWare login username and password.
-When you have entered these, TTCom will check with the BearWare website to validate these credentials and obtain the necessary information for logging into servers with this account.
+6. After you have entered these credentials, TTCom will check with the BearWare website to validate them and obtain the necessary information for logging into servers with this account.

 In case of trouble not already addressed above, the result of the following command might be useful: